avery592/avery592/README.md

 # Private Messages
 You can message me privately on [SimpleX][1].

+# Tips
+If you like what I do, you can easily [send Monero][4] to the following address:
+`47averyEStBZhvddZqJPVPRXC9NRxT56vXwpRxSXHLrf6r4WDJdnGCbFPnqgn1noQmfLhZfgcWZiqWbgwjWoFkCLBtkq2iB`.

 # Cryptographic Identity
 You can verify you're talking to me or that I wrote something (like this document!) with SSH signatures.
 The following SSH fingerprint is mine, and